-We drove everwhere growing up.
-Everwhere.
-Up and down the East Coast, from New Jersey to Wisconsin and back again: I have seen so much of this country from the backseat window of an overstuffed car.
-With some destinations being more than a day’s worth of travel away, that was a lot of daydreaming and music-devouring time to fill as I watched the Pine Barrens give way to all kinds of new geography when I wasn’t nose-deep in a book or counting how many South of the Border signs there were this year with my brother.
+We drove everywhere growing up.
+Everywhere.
+Escape to the mountains every Christmas, down the East Coast in the spring, up in the summer, and some years looping from New Jersey to Wisconsin and back again: I have seen so much of this country from the backseat window of an overstuffed car while zoning out and desperately wanting to be anywhere else.
+With some destinations being more than a day’s worth of travel away, that was a lot of daydreaming and music-devouring time to fill as I watched the Pine Barrens give way to all kinds of new geography when I wasn’t nose-deep in a book or secretively tallying all of this trip’s South of the Border signs or profanity-laden parental outbursts with my brother.

 This album of Get Up Kids’ B-sides and covers came out right in time to be one of the lucky ones I brought on one of those long-haul trips.
 In the days before iPods and even before CD folders that neatly allowed me to condense my entire musical library in roughly two Infinite Jest-sized but otherwise portable units, it was a veritable ordeal deciding on what CDs to pack.
 How was I supposed to predict what I’d feel like listening to days ahead of time?